-Hearing Loss – Not Just For The Old.
+Hearing Loss Not Just for the Old.

 Understanding Decibel Levels

-- Train whistle from 500 ft, Subway from 200 ft: 90-95 dB
+- Train whistle from 500 ft and subways from 200 ft at 90-95 dB